guildxyz/guild-logging/README.md

   user: { address: "0x123" },
   guild: { id: 1985 },
   role: [{ id: 1904 }, { id: 1905 }],
-});
+  error: platformError, // the key has to be 'error' to log it properly });
 ```